google-research/reassessed-imagenet/README.md

 Again, `info` is a list of `N` `(fname, label)` pairs.
 Additionally, `ids` is a list of rater length `R` containing rater IDs, which can be used to match raters across `raters.npz` and `raters_golden.npz`.

+## List of ImageNet training files

+We also release the [list of training file-names](https://github.com/google-research/reassessed-imagenet/releases/download/v1.0/fnames_clean.txt) used in Section 6 of the paper.